RedBalloonShenanigans/bal-xilinx/README.md

 python -m bal_xilinx.tools.pin
 ```

-The documentation for the pin tool can be accessed by running it with the `-h`.
+The documentation for the pin tool can be accessed by running it with the `-h` flag.

 ## Methodology